-- 2.2.4 A type-approved OBM System may be used in the context of various regulatory and commercial telematics services and, as such, an OBM System Category C is required to support a communications interface with a telematics in-vehicle unit; typically this would be a type-approved telematics in-vehicle unit capable of functionality including: - a. synchronisation of the ECU internal clock to the internal clock of the telematics invehicle unit (e.g. the GNSS-synchronised internal clock of a telematics in-vehicle unit); - b. monitoring of the OBM System; and - c. transfer of Data Records generated by the OBM System for processing in the context of other regulatory or commercial telematics services. - 2.2.5 The communications interface between the OBM System and telematics in-vehicle unit required by this Specification is defined within TCA-S08-1.00, Interconnectivity of Telematics In-Vehicle Unit With Other Systems Functional and Technical Specification.
+- 2.2.4 A type-approved OBM system may be used in the context of various regulatory and commercial telematics services and, as such, an OBM system Category C is required to support a communications interface with a telematics device.
+Typically, this would be a type-approved telematics device capable of functionality including: - synchronisation of the ECU internal clock to the internal clock of the telematics device (e.g. the GNSS-synchronised internal clock of a telematics device); - monitoring of the OBM system; and - transfer of data records generated by the OBM system for processing in the context of other regulatory or commercial telematics services.

+2.2.5 The communications interface between the OBM system and telematics device required by this specification is defined within Interconnectivity of Telematics Device with Other by this specification is defined within Interconnectivity of Telematics Device with Other Systems Functional and Technical Specification .